In-person MPH admissions process

 - SOPHAS: One application package is submitted directly to SOPHAS

 - The Graduate School: The second application package is submitted to The Graduate School of the University of Nevada, Reno.
 Before applying for admission, please note the admission requirements above.

 Step 1: SOPHAS Application

 A full application must be submitted to SOPHAS and you must pay the fee before you can apply to the University of Nevada, Reno Graduate School.
 The following materials should be submitted directly to SOPHAS:

 - Transcripts: One official copy of transcripts from ALL undergraduate and graduate institutions attended.

-- TOEFL, IELTS, or Duolingo Test Scores (required if education history is from a non-English Speaking Country).
-TOEFL scores can be submitted using the University of Nevada, Reno SOPHAS code 5688.
+- Duolingo, TOEFL or IELTS Test Scores (required if education history is from a non-English Speaking Country).
+Scores can be submitted using the University of Nevada, Reno SOPHAS code 5688.